 Here at Hyper Island, we hear your burning questions and do our best to answer them in the most relevant and insightful ways we can.
 Here, we provide the answers to the following questions: Which companies do students work with during their MA programs?
 And more importantly, what kind of real business challenges do they solve?

 We talked to the program leaders for our Digital Management Master’s program that’s available as both full-time and part-time options in the UK and Sweden.
 The course is designed to drive change by taking a fresh approach to problem solving, design thinking, business transformation, and leadership as an individual and in teams.
+We thought we would share a few valuable examples of recent client projects.
+First of all, here are some quotes about students’ pitches:

 “Your consideration for the brand is phenomenal.
 This is a beautiful extension of something we did a while ago, but better, and takes it to a way cooler space.”
 Ayesha Martin – Director Global Purpose at Adidas